gabrie30/ghorg/README.md

 ## Default GitHub/GitLab Token Used

+> NOTE: cloning via https rather than ssh is the ghorg default, if you generally clone via ssh and don't want to setup a token update your `$HOME/ghorg/conf.yaml` to use ssh or add the --protocol=ssh flag

 ```bash
 $ security find-internet-password -s github.com  | grep "acct" | awk -F\" '{ print $4 }'
 $ security find-internet-password -s gitlab.com  | grep "acct" | awk -F\" '{ print $4 }'